GuilhermeCarra/nodejs-ecommerce/readme.md

 # e-commerce with Node.js (MVC Pattern)
 ---
 ## Pill Overview
-This project is focused in develop a Web focused MVC application using node.js, mysql and related technologies.
-It will consist of a client facing web application that users can connect to in order to see the products being sold and make purchases, a dashboard frontend application that the employees can use to perform CRUD operations on the product catalog of the application, and a backend server that will be used to host api endpoints and the database to store all the information.
+This project is focused in develop a Web MVC application using node.js, mysql and related technologies.
+It consists of a client facing web application that users can connect to in order to see the products being sold and make purchases, a dashboard frontend application that the employees can use to perform CRUD operations on the product catalog of the application, and a backend server that will be used to host api endpoints and the database to store all the information.

 ## Getting Started
 After cloning this repository, excute the folowing commands to test it: